ES-1085/f2025-ds1-project-arhf/memo/memo.md

 ggsave("example-starwars-wide.png", width = 6, height = 4)
 ```

-### Plot 1: Carlories Burned to Workout Type

-#### Data cleanup steps specific to plot 1

-These data cleaning sections are optional and depend on if you have some
-data cleaning steps specific to a particular plot

 #### Final Plot 1: Calories Burned by Workout Type (Violin + Boxplots)

 We decided to do a violin plot with a boxplot overlaid investigating how